-Transcript Fee The first copy is provided free to each student who has met all her/his financial obligations to the University.
-Additional copies may be obtained at \$5.00 per copy.
-Students may obtain copies of their transcripts in one hour when necessary by paying a special service charge of \$20.00 in addition to transcript fees.
+Transcript Fee The first copy is provided free to each student who has met all her/his obligations the University. financial to Additional copies may be obtained at \$5.00 per Students may obtain copies of their transcripts in one hour when necessary by paying a special service charge of \$20.00 in addition to transcript fees.
 (Note: the service charge is assessed per request, not per transcript.
 For example, if a student needs three transcripts and requests one-hour service, the total charges will be \$35.00: \$15.00 for three transcripts plus the \$20.00 service charge.)